maanasvi999/JavaConnect4Game/README.md

-# JavaConnect4Game
+# Java Connect Four Game
-This is a simple Java Game Application created using JavaFX.
+Connect Four is a Java Gaming Application designed using JavaFX.
-The name of the Game is Connect4
+Simply download the .jar file to run the application on your device.